|

 transferable votes between party groups

-only, and not individual candidates, but
+only, and not between individual

-pleasingly a subsequent Liberal Government
+candidates, but pleasingly a subsequent

-replaced
+Liberal Government replaced

 it with a PR-STV system in 1981, with